jsameijeiras/blog/content/english/about copy.md

 +++

-Hola!
-Soy estudiante del Master de Economía de la Universidad de Tilburg.
-Antes de eso trabaje como Lead Data Analyst en Transparent Intelligence.
+Hello!
+I am a student of the Master of Economics at the University of Tilburg.
+Before that I worked as Lead Data Analyst at Transparent Intelligence.

-Aquí escribo mis ideas sobre política, economía y tecnología.
-Me interesa como conseguir vivir mejor.
+Here I write my ideas on politics, economics and technology.
+I am interested in how to live better.

-*La página está hecha con Hugo y hosteada en Netlify, si te interesa el código echale un vistazo en mi [github](https://github.com/jsameijeiras).*
+* The page is made with Hugo and hosted on Netlify, if you are interested in the code take a look at my [github] (https://github.com/jsameijeiras). *